Transport in Brisbane: History

 The tramway closure was notable for the speed with which it was carried out.
 Several hundred replacement buses were purchased from British vehicle manufacturer Leyland, at the time the largest single bus purchase in the world.
 The sudden acquisition of so many buses was to have repercussions in later years.
 Initially the Leyland Panther buses proved unreliable, and as a result, older front-engined mounted buses such as the Leyland Mk III Regals, dating from the 1940s, were retained well past their normal replacement date.
 Once the problems with the Panthers were ironed out, overall fleet numbers and maintenance requirements were reduced.
 Nevertheless, the fleet retained many older buses from the 1950s and early 1960s.

 In 1975, the Whitlam Labor federal government made $80 million available to the Bjelke-Petersen National Party Queensland state government, intended to be passed on to Brisbane City Council for the purchase of new, replacement buses.
 The government refused to transfer the funds to the council, instead using the money to restore Parliament House and construct the Parliamentary Annexe building.
 As the replacement bus fleet aged, their maintenance requirements steadily increased, at a time when labour and spare parts costs had risen sharply.
 Further, as the tram replacement buses started to wear out at about the same time and needed replacement, the council was faced with another large capital outlay.
 Subsequently, in 1976, the council was able to negotiate federal funding, enabling them to purchase Volvo B59 buses, its first fleet acquisitions in seven years.

 Patronage on the buses continued to decline, despite the best efforts of the Department of Transport hampered by rising fuel and labour costs, together with tightening budgets, leading to further cuts in services.
 An ageing bus fleet, some of which had been in service since the 1940s, made the service increasingly unattractive.
 A further hindrance was the council's own aggressively pro-car 1964 City Plan, requiring all developments to include car parking, but did not require the provision of any facilities that might advantage public transport.
 By the 1980s, the decline in patronage was halted, although costs continued to outstrip ticket revenue.

-Future infrastructure
+Development

 Brisbane's population growth has seen great strains placed upon South East Queensland's transport system.
 The State Government and Brisbane City Council have responded with infrastructure plans and increased funding for transportation projects, such as the South East Queensland Infrastructure Plan and Program.
 Most of the focus has been placed on expanding current road infrastructure, particularly tunnels and bypasses, as well as improving the public transport system.
 These include the creation of a new public transport mode, the Brisbane Metro; and expanding the current suburban rail network capacity with the Cross River Rail project.